Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies: Appendix: Galaxy Maps

 \section{Appendix: Galaxy Maps}

 The complete set of \hi and H$\alpha$ maps for all the galaxies in the original sample.
-The atomic and ionized gas maps for Holmberg II, NGC 4068, NGC 4163, NGC 6789, and UGC 9128 were previously presented in Paper I and II.
+The atomic and ionized gas maps for Holmberg II, NGC 4068, NGC 4163, NGC 6789, and UGC 9128 were previously presented in \citetalias{LCH_2022,LCH_2023}.
 The bottom row of each figure includes the 400$\times$400~pc regions used for our analysis.